Soumyabrata/Article-Accent-Recognition/README.md

 With the spirit of reproducible research, this repository contains codes required to produce the results in the manuscript:

-> P. Berjon, A. Nag, P. Brodeur, M. Checkley, A. Klinkert, S. Dev, On the Analysis of French Phonetic Idiosyncrasies for Accent Recognition, *under review*.
+> P. Berjon, A. Nag, and S. Dev, On the Analysis of French Phonetic Idiosyncrasies for Accent Recognition, *Soft Computing Letters*, 2021.

 Please cite the above paper if you intent to use whole/part of the code.
 This code is only for academic and research purposes.